Find the paths and places less travelled in Norfolk and Suffolk…

 The capital of the Broads is Wroxham and from here you can visit attractions such as BeWILDerwood and Wroxham Barns or take a trip on the Bure Valley Railway.
-Not far away are Fairhaven Woodland and Water Gardens and Roarr!
-Dinosaur Park.
-At Pettitts Animal Adventure Park near Reedham you’ll find Halloween fun and pumpkin carving.
+Not far away are Fairhaven Woodland and Water Gardens, Roarr!
+Dinosaur Park and Pettitts Animal Adventure Park.

-One of the remarkable things about the Broads are that they’re actually man-made – the result of inundated medieval peat diggings.
+One of the remarkable things about the Broads is that they’re actually man-made – the result of inundated medieval peat diggings.
 Yes, really!

 Set in rolling countryside on the Suffolk/Cambridgeshire border, Newmarket is rightly considered the birthplace and global centre of thoroughbred horse racing, training and breeding, with royal connections stretching back to James I, who had a palace here.

 Visit early in the morning and you’ll see some of the 3,000 horses homed here out on The Gallops or making their way around the town – equine takes priority in Newmarket!

 It was Charles II who popularised horse racing and it’s from his reign that it became known as ‘The Sport of Kings’.
 Learn more with Discover Newmarket’s series of fascinating, behind-the-scenes experiences including guided tours of The Gallops and Trainers’ Yard and The National Stud or visit the National Horse Racing Museum, housed on the site of Charles II’s former palace and opened by Elizabeth II in 2016.